Cottage Skillet Pie with Stout

 Cottage Pie is a simple dish made by common folk.
 It’s made in a skillet and consists of three layers.
 A meat layer, potato layer, and a third layer of cheese.
 There seems to be some debate as to its origins.
 Either England or Ireland.
 Then there is a Cumberland Pie, which is much the same, with the only difference in that it uses chunks of beef, versus ground beef.

-Although similar to my Shepherd’s Pie recipe, it’s kind of like comparing a simple stew to Beef Bourguignon.
+Although similar to my Shepherd’s Pie recipe, it’s like comparing a simple stew to Beef Bourguignon.
 The additional ingredients and layering of steps create a depth and richness to this dish that makes it a 5 star recipe for me.
 Try it and I’d love to know if you agree!

 You’ll need about 90 minutes to make this dish, some stout beer (Guinness works well, or I’ve also used Deschutes Obsidian Stout), and leftover mashed potatoes.
 If you don’t have any mashed potatoes in the fridge, you may also make some while the ground beef is cooking on the stove.